relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

-**Remark for scope geeks:** Rel uses block dynamic scope, and all variables are set only once (this is called *inmutability*).
+**Remark for scope geeks:** REL uses block dynamic scope, and all variables are set only once (this is called *inmutability*).
 In particular that means that the variable `city` inside `_THEN` is a local variable, and does not overwrite the other equally named variable.

 ### The `_URL` Function